rorosaurus/nds-lite-usb-c/INSTALLATION.md

 # Instructions

+The below pictures are from an older board revision, with only 1 half-circle.
+Your board is the same, you just have 2 half-circles to solder (for better reinforcement when plugging in).

 ## Step 1: Disassemble your Nintendo DS Lite and remove the motherboard

 You can follow [this iFixit guide](https://www.ifixit.com/Guide/Nintendo+DS+Lite+Motherboard+Replacement/4784) for good disassembly instructions.